 - Quick Department Tour.
 Show your new employees around the common areas such as the lunchroom, bathrooms, employee parking, etc.

 - Business fundamentals.
 Introduce the company mission, vision, values and leadership.
 Inspire, motivate and make your new employees feel welcome.

 - Employee handbook.
 Typically encloses all the company's rules and regulations, company culture etc.

 - Explain and review of key policies of your company.
 Even if this is covered in the handbook, you should review these policies, such as those for safety, security, health, and more.
 Don't assume people will read the handbook in detail.

 - Define job responsibilities.
 What is their core function?
 How is their work being reviewed?
 Set expectations from day 1 and give them an opportunity to ask questions.

 - Physical tour of the workplace.
 Guide them through nearby workstations and facilities, so they know where they are allowed to go and what areas to avoid.

-- Introduction to benefits plans and perks.
+- Introduction to benefits and perks.
 Employees love to hear about this - share some of the perks about working at your company.
-Do you have bonuses if they hit milestones, such as one year?
-Also what are their options for medical insurance, paid sick leave, annual leave?
+Do you have bonuses if they hit milestones, such as for their first year?
+Also, what are their options for medical insurance, paid sick leave, annual leave?
 Explain when they can expect a raise - how many months or years into their work.

 - Training and mentoring.
 Schedule a training session with your new employee to teach them the ropes.
 Pair a senior employee with a new employee to develop a mentor-mentee relationship.
 Mentorship is a great way to reduce churn.